bcdev/xrlint/docs/index.md

 ## Inbuilt Rules

-The following rule plugins are currently built into the code base:
+The following plugins provide XRLint's [inbuilt rules](rule-ref.md):

-- `core`: Implementing the rules for
+- `core`: implementing the rules for
   [tidy data](https://tutorial.xarray.dev/intermediate/data_cleaning/05.1_intro.html)
   and the
   [CF-Conventions](https://cfconventions.org/cf-conventions/cf-conventions.html).
-- `xcube`: Implementing the rules for
+- `xcube`: implementing the rules for
   [xcube datasets](https://xcube.readthedocs.io/en/latest/cubespec.html).
   Note, this plugin is fully optional.
 You must manually configure it to apply its rules.
 It may be moved into a separate GitHub repo